Categories

 3. 200 PDF documents

-The goal is always to get a user to their goal in the quickest time possible.
+The goal is always to get a user to their outcome in the quickest time possible.
+The modern digital era created those rules — I didn’t make them up.

-If there are two learning experiences with the same outcome but one is 2 hrs vs 40 hrs.
-Guess what I’m buying?
+If there are two learning experiences with the same outcome, but one takes 2 hours and the other 40…

 • Not finished that course